meganz/jodid25519/README.md

 As in curve25519-donna, some bits in the private key are altered to harden the operation of the function.

 This implementation is potentally susceptive to timing attacks, since there are branching points.
-In addition, the Javascript implementation of numberical functions may not be constant-time.
-This is a concern for real-time applications of the function, for example.
+In addition, the Javascript implementation of numerical functions may not be constant-time.
+This is a concern for real-time applications, for example.

 Copyright and MIT licensing
 ---------------------------